-Here are some statistics showing the power of pets and their impact on those around them.
+Here are statistics that show how people think about pets and the impact they have on those around them.

-According to the 2017-18 American Pet Products Association (APPA) survey:
+According to the 2021-22 American Pet Products Association (APPA) National Pet Owners Survey:

-- Millennials are now the largest pet-owning demographic.
+- Millennials are the largest pet-owning demographic, at 32%.

 Pets are an opportunity for businesses:

 - In 2020, U.S. pet parents spent an estimated $103 billion on pets.

 - 76% of millennials said they’re more likely to splurge on their pet than themselves.